 Henry just smiled.

 "Good," I said playfully as I hugged him.
 He held me tight in his arms.
-It was killing me not to tell him that I might be pregnant.
-I didn't want to keep it a secret, but I knew that if it was a false alarm it would kill him.
 "Let's get dressed and go down to breakfast, huh?"

 Halfway through my first cup of tea, Uncle Cunningham came trudging into the breakfast room looking very put out.
 He explained that he dropped off the money before the sun came up and lurked in a dark corner for an hour waiting to see if someone would pick it up, but no one came.

 "They must have been watching me," he continued in a dejected tone.
 "When I stayed behind, they knew not to move in.
 I gave up and came home."

 I reached over and patted his shoulder.
 "It's okay, Uncle.
 We'll find out who they are another way."

 Henry cleared his throat.
 "And how are we to do that?"

 "Circle the wagons and have a pow wow," I said seriously.

 I'd done it again.
 When I reflected back on what I had said, I realized that the phrase was contradictory because the pioneers who circled the wagon were not the Native Americans holding a pow wow, but I doubted that was what Uncle and Henry were confused by.
 My words were about as American west as you could get.
 It was no wonder they were confused.

 "Sorry, I mean we need to gather all the interested parties because there is safety in numbers and talk about what is going on, so we can make a plan."